AtomicMegaNerd/dotfiles/README.md

 ### Sublime Text 3

-Please make sure that Package Control is installed first...
+Please make sure that Package Control is installed first.
+Sadly there is a problem where the font_size configuration will need to be different on Linux than on MacOS so you'll need to set a different number there unless you like really giant sized text on Linux.

 #### Mac